Track + Competition

 High temperatures are an inevitable consequence of heavy braking – especially on track.
 When braking systems are pushed hard, excessive heat can quickly become the limiting factor, leading to issues ranging from brake fade to brake fluid boil.

-This occurs when excessive heat is conducted from the pad–disc interface, through the backing plate, and into the caliper.
+This occurs when excessive heat is conducted from the pad–disc interface, through the backing plate and into the caliper.
 If the brake fluid reaches its boiling point – typically 190–270°C for DOT 5.1, depending on age and condition – braking force can drop off almost instantly.

 Because calipers are heavy components with limited airflow, heat tends to linger.
 In many cases, the only solution is a complete cooldown before driving can safely resume.

-Brake Fade: More Common, More Manageable
+Compound Fade: More Common, More Manageable

-Fade occurs when excessive temperatures at the pad–disc interface cause the friction compound to outgas.
+Compound fade, while frustrating, is generally less severe.
+This occurs when excessive temperatures at the pad–disc interface cause the friction compound to outgas.
 These gases form a thin boundary layer that slightly lifts the pad away from the disc, reducing braking effectiveness.

 Most performance brake pads are scorch-treated or bedded-in to remove these gases before use, significantly reducing fade during operation.
 When fade does occur, it can usually be managed with cooling laps and airflow.

-Keeping Heat Where It Belongs
+Keeping Heat Where it Belongs

+So how does Tribol Braking address these challenges?
+The key is stopping heat from travelling to where it causes the most harm.
 Tribol’s patented composite backplate acts as a highly effective thermal barrier, dramatically reducing heat transfer into the caliper.
 Our composite material is:

-- Over 100× less thermally conductive than mild steel
+• Over 100× less thermally conductive than mild steel

-- More than 10× less conductive than Grade 5 titanium
+• Over 10× less conductive than Grade 5 titanium

 This keeps heat concentrated at the disc – where it can be dissipated efficiently – rather than soaking into the caliper and brake fluid.

-Tribol brake pads are paired with a high-performance friction compound engineered for:
+But what about compound fade?
+Well, Tribol brake pads are paired with a high-performance friction compound engineered for:

-- Low fade
+• Low fade

-- High thermal stability
+• High thermal stability

-- Consistent friction across repeated hard stops
+• Consistent friction across repeated hard stops

 About the Author